 - Properly draining pots.
 Proper drainage is one of the keys to healthy succulents and closed off pots can quickly lead to root rot unless you pay a lot of attention to the amount of water you’re giving.
 It’s a much better idea to get pots with a drainage hole, preferably unglazed clay ones such as these: they allow water to evaporate quickly after the soil has been soaked.

 - Soil type.
 Another factor important for proper drainage is the type of soil you use.
 Regular potting soil is not a great option for succulents, as they prefer something a little less moisture retaining.
 You can achieve this by mixing potting soil with sand and/or perlite or buying a premade cactus mix.
+You can find more info about succulent soil and potting here.

 If you still need more info about watering succulents correctly or if you want to share some of your own succulent care tips, don’t hesitate to leave a comment below!